sleepjie/Valanar/Valanar Superdocument.md

 The School of the Hawk were Watchers who specialised in dealing with other-planar creatures and entities.
 The School was founded some time in the Age of Ascension, one of the earliest Schools to be erected, in order to protect the world when the barriers between the abyss and the material plane fell apart.
 Following the Age of War, a large majority of the School of the Hawk died combating the First Breaches in Khard, and the remainder donned a new name, manning the wall which separates Khard from Draymond.

 The Hawk was a man who was said to have been alive before recorded time.
 He rose to fame after a priest of Shodahn by the name of Ethel summoned a Balor to the material plane in Brutayne.
 The Hawk felt a strange stirring as the Balor was summoned, and felt an overwhelming instinctive urge to seek out the strange presence he felt come into the world.
 Shortly after his summoning, the Balor killed the priest, and was free to wreak havoc on Brutayne.
-Chaos quickly ensued, and the forces of Barrowmont couldn’t reach Oldvale in time to prevent it from being burnt to the ground.
-Fortunately, the Hawk had been travelling tirelessly for three days, and found the Balor as it tortured and pillaged, and did combat with it.
-Aided somewhat by the peasant militia who were awestruck by the Hawk’s ability to fight such a monstrous creature, the Balor fell, and was banished from the material plane.

 He continued his travels around the world with the militiamen who had witnessed his prowess and wished to learn, and he continued adding to his small party of disciples as he continued travelling to the places where he felt these stirrings, no matter how far away they were.
 He was almost bound to them; unable to ignore them until the source of those overwhelming urges was defeated.
-Such is the power of a Grey Warden, and he passed this trait down when he eventually died - for the last time - in battle against a Lich who had taken residence in an old keep in Khard.
-Those students of his chose to bury him there, and started the School of the Hawk in his name.

 Their School Arm is traditionally an elongated longsword which is either slung to the lumbar or carried in hand, and is taller than a regular longsword by around five inches.
 These swords are magically able to steal the life force of an abyssal like entity once it breaches flesh.